 Digital thermostats are much better than traditional thermostats, allowing you to create schedules for your heating with ease.
 You can create different schedules for different days of the week to suit your lifestyle.

 There are smart HVAC systems that allow temperature control in each individual room of the house or different zones.
 This prevents unused rooms from being heated or cooled if not needed.
+For smaller houses a portable air purifier might be sufficient but cannot control the whole house.

 It also means cohabitants with different temperature preferences can set their own temperatures in different rooms.